nbd-wtf/cliche/README.md

 ### Running the native image (no JVM required)

-Download the native image from the [releases page](https://github.com/fiatjaf/cliche/releases) and run it with `./cliche`.
+Download the native image from the [releases page](https://github.com/fiatjaf/cliche/releases), call `chmod +x` on it and run it with `./cliche`.
 All the rest is the same as above except it doesn't require a Java Virtual Machine at all (also starts much faster and who knows, maybe it's faster and leaner too but that remains to be proven).

 To pass options just do `./cliche -Dcliche.datadir=etc`.